Jean-Jacques Dessalines: Ending slavery

 In 1791, along with thousands of other enslaved persons, Jean-Jacques Dessalines joined the slave rebellion of the northern plains led by Jean François Papillon and Georges Biassou.
 This rebellion was the first action of what would become the Haitian Revolution.
 Dessalines became a lieutenant in Papillon's army and followed him to Santo Domingo, occupying the eastern half of the island, where he enlisted to serve Spain's military forces against the French colony of Saint-Domingue.

-In that period, Dessalines met the rising military commander Toussaint Bréda (later known as Toussaint Louverture), a mature man also born into slavery.
+During that period, Dessalines met the rising military commander Toussaint Bréda (later known as Toussaint Louverture), a mature man also born into slavery.
 He was fighting with Spanish forces on Hispaniola.
 These men wanted above all to defeat slavery.
 In 1794, after the French declared an end to slavery as a result of the French Revolution, Toussaint Louverture switched allegiances to the French.
 He fought for the French Republic against both the Spanish and British, who were trying to get control of the lucrative colony of Saint-Domingue.
 Dessalines followed, becoming a chief lieutenant to Toussaint Louverture and rising to the rank of brigadier general by 1799.

 Dessalines commanded many successful engagements, including the captures of Jacmel, Petit-Goâve, Miragoâne and Anse-à-Veau.
 In 1801, Dessalines quickly ended an insurrection in the north led by Louverture's nephew, General Moyse.
 Dessalines gained a reputation for his "take no prisoners" policy, and for burning homes and entire villages to the ground.

 The rebellious slaves were able to restore most of Saint-Domingue to France, with Louverture in control.
 The French initially appointed him as governor-general of the colony.
 Louverture wanted Saint-Domingue to have more autonomy.
 He directed the creation of a new constitution to establish that, as well as rules for how the colony would operate under freedom.
 He also named himself governor-for-life, while still swearing his loyalty to France.

 The French government had been through changes after the Revolution and was by then led by Napoleon Bonaparte.
 His wife, Josephine de Beauharnais, was from a slave-owning family.
 But many white and mulatto planters had been lobbying the government to reimpose slavery in Saint-Domingue.
-Napoleon was committed to restoring slavery in Saint-Domingue in an effort to restore the basis of the labor needed to cultivate and process the great sugar crops.
+Napoleon was committed to restoring slavery in Saint-Domingue in an effort to restore the basis of the labor to cultivate and process the great sugar crops.
 Saint-Domingue generated the highest profits of any of the French colonies prior to the Revolution in 1791.